sergiorgiraldo/sergiorgiraldo/README.md

 </h1>

 <p>
-Hi, I''m Sergio Giraldo, an IT lead and software architect from Brazil, living in The Netherlands.
+Hi, I'm Sergio Giraldo, an IT lead and software architect from Brazil, living in The Netherlands.

 I have a BSC in Physics and my MSC studied the relationship between Design Thinking and Software Architecture.
 </p>